Keparoo/kepweb/README.md

 - Explore JS line-clamp options to solve Safari compatibility issues
 - Write a Toast component
 - Video filename project
-- Create page for each project
+- Create a page for each project
 - Create more project screenshots
 - Link to website design portfolio
 - Link to WebToSmart